Marine carbon removal

 The shape of a great mCDR project will vary depending on the sub-pathway pursued, but all must thoughtfully approach operating cost-effectively and measuring removals in a marine environment, mitigating unintended impacts to coastal environments, and engaging effectively with local communities.
 These diverse challenges may be best addressed by a strong roster of partnerships with respected local groups and scientific experts.
 A great mCDR project for Frontier will include:

 • Robust, rigorous MRV.
-Approaches with strong quantification plans that can measure the amount of alkalinity added and credibly model the resulting CO₂ removed (and/or measure the bicarbonate formed) through the intervention will be able to increase MRV certainty and prove that mCDR is a viable pathway.
+Approaches with strong quantification plans that can measure the amount of alkalinity added and credibly model the resulting CO₂ removed (and/or measure the bicarbonate formed) through the intervention will be able to increase MRV certainty.

 • Robust feedstock sourcing and deployment strategy.
-For Mineral OAE and IWAE, teams must have a clear feedstock sourcing strategy that can expand to climate-relevant scale, including an analysis of the feedstocks’ CDR capacity, variability, and concentration of contaminants to ensure reliable MRV and ecosystem safety.
+For Mineral OAE, IWAE and AWL, teams must have a clear feedstock sourcing strategy that can expand to climate-relevant scale, including an analysis of the feedstocks' CDR capacity, variability, and concentration of contaminants to ensure reliable MRV and ecosystem safety.
 Teams should also evaluate whether there are more climate-efficient uses for the feedstock outside of CDR.

 • Robust management of byproducts and contaminants.
 E-chem OAE developers must have a scalable strategy for acid disposal that renders the by-product permanently inert to the global carbon cycle.
 Mineral OAE developers using mined feedstocks must have strong ecosystem safety guardrails to screen feedstocks or develop an approach to remove or neutralize potentially harmful contaminants.